ash-project/ash_json_api/documentation/tutorials/getting-started-with-ash-json-api.md

 ### Defining routes on the resource

 Here we show an example of defining routes on the resource.
-In general, we suggest

 ```elixir
 defmodule Helpdesk.Support.Ticket do